Frequently Asked Questions

 The local currency in Tanzania is the Tanzanian Shilling (TSH, or TZS).

 Visa/Plus system cards are the most widely accepted debit cards. it is harder to find machines Mastercard/Cirrus cards.
 We highly recommend that if you hold a Mastercard, you obtain a Visa card prior to departure and travel with both.
 This is also useful should something unforeseen happen to one of your cards during your travels.
-While there are many ATMs in the major centres, there are no guarantees that your credit or debit cards will actually work in Africa.
+While there are many ATMs in the major centers, there are no guarantees that your credit or debit cards will actually work in Africa.
 Check with your bank.

 Credit cards can be used in major cities and towns ONLY but please do not rely on them as a method of payment because they are generally not widely accepted.
 You should be aware that to purchase products or services on a credit card a fee of 5%-10% usually applies.
 The majority of our optional activities can also be paid by credit card.
 Your tour leader will advise on these.